fscheck/FsCheck/FsCheck Release Notes.md

 * Remove tuple and list testables.

-* Bug fix: Tasks that were faulted or canceled were not detected as test failures (by chrisoverzero)
+* Bug fix: Tasks that were faulted or cancelled were not detected as test failures (by chrisoverzero)

 ### 3.0.0-alpha1 - 26 September 2017